elomasney/Spill-the-Beau-Tea/TESTING.md

 ![Contact](static/images/user-stories/contact.jpg "Contact Modal")

 **_As the owner and user, I want to provide a platform that encourages users to get involved and create content_**
-- The website uses bright bold colours to attract the user and provides alot of user functionality(ability to control their own content, provide user feedback, add products to favourites list etc.) which will pique the interest of users and encourage user involvement in the content creation
+- The website uses bright colours to attract the user and provides alot of user functionality(ability to control their own content, provide user feedback, add products to favourites list etc.) which will pique the interest of users and encourage user involvement in the content creation

 **_As the owner and user, I want to provide users with relevant and current information_**